zakharovvladimir/Social-Network-API/README.md

-# API for Yatube project
+# API for Social Network

 ## Description

-API for Yatube is a social network API project with opportunities of posting, commenting and following.
+API for Social Network is a social network API project with opportunities of posting, commenting and following.

 ## Techs